 Raise public awareness about suicide and its prevention.

-As of this writing in early 2014, the Institute has trained almost two million gatekeepers worldwide.
+As of this writing in early 2017, the Institute and its faculty have trained almost three million gatekeepers worldwide.
 In addition, thousands of clinical health care providers have been trained in how to detect, assess, manage, and treat suicidal consumers.

 If this sounds like an "army" of people helping to prevent suicide, it is.
-Now, with your help, we will create a new division in that army of educated, trained occupational therapists to help prevent suicide around the globe.
+Now, with your help, we will create a new division in that army of educated, trained occupational therapists and other health professionals to help prevent suicide around the globe.

 Program Background and Purpose

-The history and source of these training programs is derived from earlier research and development work in partnership with Washington State University, The Washington Institute for Mental Health Research, the Washington State Youth Suicide Prevention Program, Spokane Mental Health (now Frontier Behavioral Health), and Spokane County Regional Health District.
+The history and source of QPR training programs grew from collaborative research and development work in partnership with Washington State University, The Washington Institute for Mental Health Research, the Washington State Youth Suicide Prevention Program, Spokane Mental Health (now Frontier Behavioral Health), and Spokane County Regional Health District.

 We know that occupational therapists are in frequent contact with at-risk populations.
-In our view, they need to know as much about suicidal behaviors and how to intervene to reduce risk and enhance safety as do trained mental health professionals.
 Learning to recognize and respond to possible suicide warning signs, and how to facilitate a competent referral and follow-up is key to preventing suicide.

 What this training program is not